Zbigniew Zakrzewski (footballer)

-Zbigniew Zakrzewski (born 26 January 1981) is a Polish retired professional footballer who played as a striker.
+Zbigniew Zakrzewski (born 26 January 1981) is a Polish former professional footballer who played as a striker.
+He currently works in the sports department of Lech Poznań's academy.

 Career

 Club

 He made his debut as a soccer player in Lech Poznań, when they played in second division during the 2000–01 and 2001–02 seasons.
 For the season 2001–02, Zakrzewski moved to Obra Kościan where he played until spring round of this season.
 In 2002, he moved to Warta Poznań, only to join Aluminium Konin a few months later.

 In 2003, he came back to Lech Poznań, which whom he won the Polish Cup in 2004.
 Zakrzewski made 96 league appearances for Lech, scoring 27 goals.

 In June 2007 he signed a four-year contract with Swiss Super League team FC Sion.

 In 2008, he returned to Poland on a loan deal to Arka Gdynia.
 He scored four goals in his first four league games, including two against his old club Lech Poznań.

 In July 2010, he moved to Warta Poznań on a one-year contract.

 In June 2011, he joined Miedź Legnica.